ILLIXR/ILLIXR/docs/docs/plugin_README/README_ada.md

   - CUDA ≥ 11.4
   - DeepStream ≥ 6.3

+!!! note

-> We recommend JetPack 6.0.0 / DeepStream 7.1 / CUDA 12.2 (or JetPack 5.1.3 / DeepStream 6.3 / CUDA 11.4), which were used in our tested configurations.
+    We recommend JetPack 6.0.0 / DeepStream 7.1 / CUDA 12.2 (or JetPack 5.1.3 / DeepStream 6.3 / CUDA 11.4), which were used in our tested configurations.

 ### 1.1 Build and Install Ada Components in ILLIXR